alexsocha/luckyblock/README.md

 - `./gradlew :tools:run --args "download-block-ids --help"`

 ## Copyright
-Copyright © 2015-2021 Alex Socha.
+Copyright © 2015-2022 Alex Socha.
 All Rights Reserved.

+### contributor agreement
 By submitting a pull request, you agree to transfer all rights and ownership to the copyright holder.